 When triggered, the auto-restoration template is applied unilaterally across a restoration unit at one timestep (one year).
 For each barrier island profile, the auto-restoration template is first aligned to the residual island profile within the model so that the peak in elevation in the template corresponds to the cross-shore location of the peak elevation in the model profile (Figure 22).
 For each headland profile, the peak in the restoration template is placed at a specified distance relative to the location of the dune crest for the most recent prior restoration (Figure 23).
 For the "hold the line" area of Port Fourchon defined above, the setback distance of the restoration is set to 0 m and the restoration template is always placed at the same location once the prior template erodes past the dune crest.
 For the remainder of Caminada Headland and the Chaland Headland the setback distance depends on the width of the restoration template for each unit.
-In these areas, the dune crest of the restoration template is placed at the slower than the template elevation is shore location of any cross-shore location that is lower than the template elevation is then raised to the elevation of the restoration template.
+In these areas, the dune crest of the restoration template is placed at the location of the former rear dune toe after the shoreline erodes past this location, thereby allowing the headland to retreat landward.
+In all cases, the elevation of any cross-shore location that is lower than the template elevation is then raised to the elevation of the restoration template.
 The restoration templates are adjusted to add the MHW level for that timestep in the model so that the restoration template elevations keep pace with SLR.